 Ease of Cleaning

 While french presses are certainly not the most cumbersome of coffee equipment to clean, we've found that small differences in how easy they are to care for can equal big differences in how your morning goes.
 In this metric, the Coffee Gator dominated once again.
 Its all-metal construction and matte finish made it exceptionally easy to simply rinse, wash by hand, or pop in the dishwasher.
-To our relief, we never had to deal with pesky water spots which are common on stainless steel models.
+We were relieved to say that we never had to deal with pesky water spots, which are common on stainless steel models.
 The lid and filter of the Gator were easy to set on the counter beside the sink without constantly having to stop them from rolling.
 This made the product very user friendly.
 All these considerations come together to make cleanup as painless as it could possibly be.